“And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He

 Jesus Christ is exalted over all creation because of this list of seven superiorities (Phil.
 2:9).
 The phrase “that in all things” climaxes the list of the superiority of Jesus Christ.
 Since he is all that the seven statements say about him, he should “have the preeminence.”
 “Preeminence” means to have first place.
 The word means to be first, hold the first place, or highest dignity.
 Because of his uniqueness (the seven distinctive), he should have the highest dignity to our minds.
 Jesus Christ should hold the supreme rank, the supreme authority in our lives.

-This term was used of athletes who won their events at the Olympic and Pythian games.
-The athlete who won first place held the preeminence.
+In Greek, “preeminence” was used of athletes who won their events at the Olympic and Pythian games.
+The athlete who won first place held preeminence.

 Jesus Christ should hold the predominant place in our hearts.

 Jesus Christ’s preeminence does not depend upon whether we hold him as such in our hearts.
 He is preeminent whether we honor him or not.
 Do you give him first place in your hearts (1 Pet.
 3:15)?
 Does he come before our business, husband, wife, or children?
 The Bible holds him as preeminent.
 Whether we hold him as such in our hearts depends on how much we allow him to occupy our hearts.
 The Christian who does not hold him in the first place is a miserable person.
-We are miserable when we hold ourselves first.
+We are sad people when we put ourselves first.
 There is no way to break that misery until we place Jesus Christ as preeminent in our hearts.

 Jesus Christ wants absolute capitulation; we must get off the throne of our lives.
 Jesus must be King of the hill.
 He will not share that position with anyone.
 He must be number one on our list of priorities.
-This may explain why some of us have difficulty in our Christian lives.
+This sense of focus may explain why some of us have difficulty in our Christian lives.
 He must be the absolute authority in our lives.
 He did not die merely to get us to heaven.
 He wants to take us to heaven first-class.
 Most people go to heaven second class.
-This is the key to the abundant life.
+This attitude is the key to abundant living.